project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ### Deploy Sunbird for up to 10 Thousand Users

 If you plan to run Sunbird for up to 10 thousand users, we recommend you follow the [Medium scale deployment](developer-docs/installation/medium_scale_deploy/){:target="_blank"} process.
-This option uses less resources to run Sunbird and has some limits on how much the installed application can scale.
+This option uses f resources to run Sunbird and has some limits on how much the installed application can scale.

 ### Deploy Sunbird for over 10 Thousand Users